VladKetris/Test-automation-framework-task/docs/patterns/page-object.md

 16. **🔴 JSDoc on all methods** - All public methods in Page Objects must have JSDoc comments describing what they do.
 Use concise, action-oriented descriptions.
 17. **🔴 Page Object-specific constants** - Constants specific to a Page Object (like page titles, specific text values) must be stored as constants at the top of the Page Object file.
 Use UPPER_SNAKE_CASE naming.
 18. **🔴 Locator extraction process** - Follow [locators.md](locators.md) methodology for creating new locators. **MCP verification is MANDATORY** - Always verify uniqueness before implementation.
-19. **🔴 Dynamic locators as arrow functions** - For parameterized locators (by index, text, etc.), use arrow function class properties instead of inline creation in methods.
+19. **🔴 Dynamic locators as arrow functions** - For parameterized locators (by index, text, etc.), use arrow function class properties instead of inline creation in methods. **Use dynamic locators directly** - Call the arrow function directly in methods (e.g., `this.paragraphs(index)`), do not create intermediate variables or helper methods.
 20. **🔴 No unused methods** - Never create methods that are not used in tests.
 Remove unused methods immediately.
 Check usage before creating new methods.

 ---